BBVA/archer/archer-common-test-lib/README.md

 ## Usage and examples
-To use the kafka stack in mmemory you only need to extends of BaseItTest.
+To use the kafka stack in memory you only need to extends of BaseItTest.

 ```java
 public class MyTest extends BaseItTest {